StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

     Authentication, Webhooks, Cortex and MISP configurations can be set in the UI.

+!!!
+Note
+    Cortex and Misp connector module keys were renamed from `play.modules.enabled` to `scalligraph.modules`

 === "Standalone server"

     - Save your current configuration file: